 Lake Eufaula

 Lake Eufaula, Oklahoma’s largest lake, is located in southeastern Oklahoma near the city of Eufaula.
-Covering 105,500 surface acres with 800 miles of shoreline, Lake Eufaula is a precious Oklahoma resource.
+Covering 105,500 surface acres with 800 miles of shoreline, this lake is a precious Oklahoma resource.

 Visitors to Lake Eufaula will be amazed at the wide variety of activities that can be enjoyed both on the water and on the shore.